 For accommodation information look up: www.discovernorthyorkshire.co.uk

 To be on the safe side, if you've planned a long walk, check the weather online at: www.weatheronline.co.uk The countryside around here is exposed, and prone to snowfall early in the year.
 Prolonged exposure on the moors can lead to hypothermia and/or pneumonia.

 If you don't drive, or you intend to leave your car where you're staying, the buses only go so far up the dale nowadays. although there are bus stops around, it just means no-one's had the time to take them down.
 Check www.arriva.co.uk and www.dalesbus.org/planner.html

 Arkengarthdale's narrow road is steep, watch out for oncoming traffic and look for passing places.
 Uphill traffic has priority

 This is the life, eh?
-A nice long walk - maybe five or six miles - over undulating ground on quiet footpaths, getting away from it all, free as a bird, and the promise of a good meal and drink before turning in or going back to your accommodation
+A nice long walk - maybe five or six miles - over undulating ground on quiet footpaths - steep enough in places to give you an appetite for a good dinner - getting away from it all, free as a bird, and the promise of a good meal and drink before turning in or going back to your accommodation

 © 2011 Alan R Lancaster